remotephone/blog.rmtph.one/_posts/2021-04-15-CyberDefenders_macos_spotlight.md

 I did this largely on my Windows workstation.
 I used Autopsy to analyze the image.
 I used Windows Subsystem for Linux 2 to install mac_apt on.
 I cannot overstate how convenient it is to have very transparent access to Linux tools via my Windows workstation.
 I will boot into Linux every now and then if I need to, but I find I need to less and less as WSL gets better and better, especially once WSL2 came out.

-I worked on this one night and ran into some issues.
-I'll call out where it was night 2 and I had some time to think about the issue.
-The big difference is I installed apfs-fuse and used it to mount the drive and examine it manually.
-Somet things didn't work through Autopsy and I don't know why, but mounting the image and browsing let me access some files I couldn't access via Autopsy.
-Keep in mind this is not necessarily forensically sound.
+I set this up and installed stuff one night, worked on this over 2 nights and ran into some issues.
+I'll call out where it was night 2 and I had some time to think about the issues.
+Taking time off during work like this does me wonders because I can approach problems with a fresh mind later.

+ The big difference on night 2 is that I installed apfs-fuse and used it to mount the drive and examine it manually.
+Somethings didn't work through Autopsy and I don't know why, but mounting the image and browsing let me access some files I couldn't access via Autopsy.
+Keep in mind this is not necessarily forensically sound unless you mount read only.

+## Some notes

+Autopsy failed to complete the download a couple of times, might have been my network having hiccups.
+Chrome's download resume feature came in handy, same for the forenics image.

+I recommend you do this on an SSD.
+The image is 27gb, you'll need to extract it before you can work on it, and faster the disk the better.
+500gb NVME drives are as cheap as 60 bucks now which is insane considering the speed an value, so if you have space for one, do it.

+I'm using a Ryzen 5 2600 and 16gb of ram, this took a long time.
+Even with a speedy drive, expanding the files took 10-15 minutes and once expanded, it took another 50 minutes to get the image loaded into Autopsy.
+Just be ready to keep busy as things get set up.

-This is my command line history for installing and configuring apfs-fuse.
+This is my command line history for installing and configuring apfs-fuse, there were a few minor snags I ran into that got answered by browsing issues (see references, but this is what worked for me).

 ~~~bash
 mkdir /tmp/mount